 - Select a 1/32” tool.

 Click Start Cutting.
 If a 1/32” tool isn’t already inserted, you’ll be prompted to insert one prior to cutting.
 This design takes about 40 minutes to cut out.

 When it’s done milling, wipe or vacuum off the dust, then remove your board and the rest of the FR-1 from the machining bed.
 Peel off all the tape, remove the snowflake, and clean up the edges with a Scotch-Brite pad.

 Step 4: Solder

 Now it’s time to solder.
 Hooray!
 If you’re not familiar with soldering, Adafruit’s guide is a great place to start.
-I like to add my own personal touch by adding lots of expletives during the process, but it’s probably best to leave this out if you’re doing the project with your little ones.

 - Solder the LEDs first.
 Make sure the flat, or negative, lead is facing towards the outside edges of the snowflake.

 - Solder the battery clip.

 Insert your battery into the clip.
 Does your snowflake light up?
 Great!
 Does it not?
 Check to make sure your LEDs and battery clip are in the correct orientation and that all of your solder welds are solid.
 If you’re a beginner, this might take you a few times, so be extra careful!